Jmion/sort/src/data/README.md

     }
 ```

+You can also easly change what pictograms are visible per label.
+This allows you to quickyl remove danger pictograms that should not be available to the user.

 To see what settings are available to be tweaked please look at the content of the file.

 ## Difference with the paper decision tree